 Own a new car, open an account, or apply for a government scholarship – anyone who wants to do any of these online needs digital proofs.
 Furthermore, integrating such functionalities into smartphones could speed up many other services on a large scale.
 Chancellor Merkel invited business leaders to a discussion to exchange ideas about how digital proofs and documents can be used through smartphones and what aspects need to be considered.

 All relevant, verifiable, and individual identifiers should be made available to the user digitally, for example in a digital wallet.
-In order to keep pace with digitization, legally and secure “identification” must also be made available in the digital space, explained Chancellor Angela Merkel.
+To keep pace with digitization, legally and secure “identification” must also be made available in the digital space, explained Chancellor Angela Merkel.
 The eID function of identity cards must become more user-friendly.

 The holistic approach is necessary